Community Development Block Grant Program (CDBG)

 Ahead of each grant application, the Community and Economic Development Department holds a public meeting to accept community input on the City’s Community Development Strategy.
 The Community Development Strategy provides a summary of the City’s key planning documents and outlines a plan of action for accomplishing specific community development goals for the next 3-5 years.

 Based on public input, the identified needs of other City departments, local and regional planning processes, and assessments of ongoing projects, CEDD proposes CDBG projects to EOHLC for approval.
 To gain approval, a project must meet the national CDBG objective of providing benefits to low- and moderate-income people.
 We provide periodic updates on CDBG projects at public meetings.
 Community input on CDBG projects is both welcome and encouraged!
+You can find minutes from past CDBG Public Hearings on the CEDD Documents page.

 CURRENT CDBG-FUNDED ACTIVITIES INCLUDE: